mvp-lab/marketplace/README.md

   ```

 The built-in WEBrick server (which was started in the last step above) should not be used in production due to performance reasons.
 A dedicated HTTP server such as [unicorn](http://unicorn.bogomips.org/) is recommended.
+But it is a b***h to set up.

 It is not recommended to serve static assets from a Rails server in production.
-Instead, you should use a CDN (Content Delivery Network) service, such as [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
+But you can.
+And we do.
+Of course, instead, you should use a CDN (Content Delivery Network) service, such as [Amazon CloudFront](https://aws.amazon.com/cloudfront/).
 To serve the assets from the CDN service, you need to change the `asset_host` configuration in the the `config/config.yml` file to point your CDN distribution.

 #### Setting your domain